nessuhessu/stockman/README.md

 ## How to compile and Run this application
 ----------------------------------------

+Prerequisite is that Golang has been installed in your computer (https://golang.org)

 1) Open terminal in stockman directory

 2) Give this command to run: go run ./cmd